-- Must maintain at least a 3.0 overall GPA in the first 12 credit hours - · Must not receive a grade below B in the first 12 credit hours
+· Must maintain at least a 3.0 overall GPA in the first 12 credit hours

-Students meeting these requirements in the first 12 hours will be fully admitted.
-Students who do not meet these requirements in the first 12 hours will be dismissed from the program.
+Students meeting this requirement in the first 12 hours will be fully admitted.
+Students who do not meet this requirement in the first 12 hours will be dismissed from the program.

-Please refer to the admission section (http://catalog.wku.edu/graduate/admission/) of this catalog for Graduate School admission requirements.
+Please refer to the admission section (http://catalog.wku.edu/graduate/ admission/) of this catalog for Graduate Studies admission requirements.